AMD-melliott/ai-infra-summit/README.md

 ## GPU Partitioning Setup

-This demo leverages AMD GPU partitioning and requires the GPU to be in **CPX Partitioning** mode to run several models concurrently.
+This demo leverages AMD GPU partitioning and requires the GPU to be in **CPX Partition** mode to run several models concurrently.

 ### Checking and Setting Partition Mode